digital-asset/daml/docs/source/daml/daml-studio.rst

    2. Click on the Daml Studio extension that should be listed on the pane.

    .. image:: daml-studio/images/daml_studio_extension_view.png
+   :alt: The Daml Studio extension page in Visual Studio Code, as shown when you click on Daml Studio in the extension.

 3. Open a new file (``⌘N``) and save it (``⌘S``) as ``Test.daml``.
 4. Copy the following code into your file: